Program-Dream/PD-Discord-Bot/README.md

 This bot is useful for moderating channels where there's lots of people.
 It removes bad words, invite links and more.

-Add your own rules on `rules.txt` and server invite links on `server.txt`
+Add your own rules on `rules.txt` and server invite links on `server.txt` and this bot will also warn user who uses word realeated to pornogrphy

+you can play games with bot and much more

 ### Our Discord server!
 https://discord.gg/gfmaxgE